What a beauty! These Paasche AB airbrushes, in my opinion,...

 A Message from Founder and Curator Lou Brooks, As.D.:

-Welcome, artists and aficionados alike, to the brand new home of The Museum of Forgotten Art Supplies, where tools of the trade that have died or have just about died a slow death are cheerfully exhibited — as well as those that perhaps don't get invited out to dinner as much as they used to!
+Welcome, artists and aficionados alike, to the home of The Museum of Forgotten Art Supplies, where tools of the trade that have died or have just about died a slow death are cheerfully exhibited — as well as those that perhaps don't get invited to lunch as much as they used to!

-The Museum now features more fun than you deserve, and, of course, over 500 images of art supply artifacts, all contributed by visitors like you!
-As always, your comments are appreciated most welcome.
+The Museum now features more fun than you deserve, and getting close to 700 images of art supply artifacts, all contributed by visitors like you!
+As always, your comments are appreciated and most welcome.

 Note: Recently, there have been reports that some of you have been looking for the Museum – wandering far from your homes, often running out of gas and having to spend the night sleeping in your car.
 The Museum is NOT a real place with Doric marble columns and a Museum guard named "Pop" with a rusty gun.
 It's only a dream Lou's having, and he's very happy that you're all in it!